Fisheries Management System review

 - The Future of our Fisheries consultation process

-- The Future of our Fisheries programme.
+- The Fisheries Change Programme.

-MPI is also working on illegal discarding, and the findings of the independent Heron report.
+We're also working on illegal discarding, and the findings of the independent Heron report.

 Find out more